- About the Institute

 Study tours are organized by student teams and give participants an opportunity to explore different business environments and to lay the groundwork for future international internships and jobs.
 The Chazen Institute provides guidance and logistical support throughout the tour planning.

 Each study tour usually includes 20–40 Columbia Business School students and one faculty member.
+Selection on a study tour is through a Dutch auction bidding process similar to BOSS elective bidding.
 Tour organizers arrange information sessions and send out e-mails through student notices regarding trip details and deadlines.
 If you would like to propose a study tour, review organizing a tour.
 For information on signing up and general information on the tours, please review participating in a tour.
-To learn how study tours are different from Global Immersion Program classes, click here.
+Click here to learn how study tours are different from Global Immersion Program classes.